mahmoudimus/ac/docs/public/developing/operations.md

 Note that using an world-class cloud provider minimises the risk of a major outage impacting the users of your add-ons.
-For example when using Heroku with Heroku Postgres, the platform automatically backs up deployed applications and data, and automatically brings the application back online in case of a data center outage.
+For example when using Heroku with Heroku Postgres, the platform automatically backs up deployed applications and data, and automatically brings the application back online in case of a data center outage, with minimum data loss.
 <a name="support"></a>
-## Support
+## 5. Providing Support

 First, check out the [Atlassian Support Offerings](https://confluence.atlassian.com/display/Support/Atlassian+Support+Offerings).
 We are well known for our great support!
 Here is what we recommend you focus on: